Bridget McConnell

 Bridget Mary McConnell, Lady McConnell of Glenscorrodale, (born 28 May 1958) is a Scottish public sector administrator specialising in the arts.
-She was the chief executive officer of Glasgow Life from 2007 to 2022, the charity and arms-length body responsible for delivering culture and sport in Glasgow.
+She was from 2007 to 2022 the chief executive officer of Glasgow Life, the charity and arm's-length body responsible for delivering culture and sport in Glasgow.
 McConnell participated in Glasgow's successful bid for the 2014 Commonwealth Games, serving as a member of the organising committee and as the Director of Ceremonies and Culture, while overseeing infrastructure required for the games.
 McConnell was responsible for a major overhaul of the city's sports, leisure, arts and cultural facilities.

 Since 2022, McConnell has been a non-executive member of a number of arts related boards in Scotland.
 McConnell is the wife of former First Minister of Scotland, Jack McConnell.

 Education and career

 McConnell was educated at Our Lady's High School, Cumbernauld, going on to graduate from St Andrews University (MA hons, 1982), Dundee College of Commerce (DIA 1983) and Stirling University (MEd, 1992; EdD, 2009).
 McConnell worked as the first curator of a local authority travelling art gallery with Fife County Council in 1983, then taking up the first ever jointly funded Local Authority/Scottish Arts Council Arts Officer post in Stirling District Council in 1984, followed by ten years in Fife Council firstly as Principal Arts Officer then Arts, Libraries, Museums and Recreation Manager.
 She joined Glasgow City Council in 1998 as Director of Cultural and Leisure Services.

 As CEO, McConnell oversaw an annual budget of c.£108 million and leading a staff of 2,600 people working across nearly 100 culture and sport facilities, events and festivals.
 She served a number of national committees and boards, including Unboxed2022, Carnegie Trust for the Universities of Scotland, and Arts and Business Scotland.